-#1 Patience
+#1 to learn is Patience

 1. Developing an Artistic Eye:

 - Learning camera setting: Understanding how to use different settings like ISO, shutter speed, and aperture takes time.
 Patience is necessary to experiment with these settings and see their effects on your photos.
 Don't get frustrated with "bad" shots because that's just a part of the learning experience.
+Make sure experiment with the manual settings BEFORE you have to photography something important.

 - Post-Processing: Becoming proficient with photo editing software and learning how you like your images to look requires education, practice, and you guessed it... patience.